-User interface (UI) elements are the blocks we use to build apps or websites.
-They add interactivity to a user interface, providing touchpoints for the users as they navigate their way around: buttons, app bar, menu items, error messages and checkboxes.
+User interface (UI) elements are the blocks that are composing apps or websites.
+They add interactivity to a user interface, providing touch points for the users as they navigate their way around: buttons, app bar, menu items, error messages and checkboxes.

-When creating your app, you’ll use UI elements to create a visual language and ensure consistency across your product—making it user-friendly and easy to navigate without too much thought when users interact.
+When creating your app, you need UI elements to create a visual language and ensure consistency across your product—making it user-friendly and easy to navigate without too much thought when users interact.
 This is how you will create a better application.

 Here are the main UI elements you should know about.
 This list is not exhaustive but you’ll find great ideas and inspiration for your next app project.